Athenian democracy: The Boule

 In 594 BC, Solon is said to have created a boule of 400 to guide the work of the assembly.
-After the reforms of Cleisthenes, the Athenian Boule was expanded to 500 and was elected by lot every year.
+After the reforms of Cleisthenes, the Athenian Boule was expanded to 500 and was selected by lot every year.
 Each of Cleisthenes's 10 tribes provided 50 councilors who were at least 30 years old.
 The Boule's roles in public affairs included finance, maintaining the military's cavalry and fleet of ships, advising the generals, approving of newly elected magistrates, and receiving ambassadors.
 Most importantly, the Boule would draft probouleumata, or deliberations for the Ecclesia to discuss and approve on.
 During emergencies, the Ecclesia would also grant special temporary powers to the Boule.

 Cleisthenes restricted the Boule's membership to those of zeugitai status (and above), presumably because these classes' financial interests gave them an incentive towards effective governance.
 A member had to be approved by his deme, each of which would have an incentive to select those with experience in local politics and the greatest likelihood at effective participation in government.

 The members from each of the ten tribes in the Boule took it in turns to act as a standing committee (the prytaneis) of the Boule for a period of thirty-six days.
 All fifty members of the prytaneis on duty were housed and fed in the tholos of the Prytaneion, a building adjacent to the bouleuterion, where the boule met.
 A chairman for each tribe was chosen by lot each day, who was required to stay in the tholos for the next 24 hours, presiding over meetings of the Boule and Assembly.

 The boule also served as an executive committee for the assembly, and oversaw the activities of certain other magistrates.
 The boule coordinated the activities of the various boards and magistrates that carried out the administrative functions of Athens and provided from its own membership randomly selected boards of ten responsible for areas ranging from naval affairs to religious observances.
 Altogether, the boule was responsible for a great portion of the administration of the state, but was granted relatively little latitude for initiative; the boule's control over policy was executed in its probouleutic, rather than its executive function; in the former, it prepared measures for deliberation by the assembly, in the latter, it merely executed the wishes of the assembly.